flexadecimal/personal_web/_posts/2020-05-15-dynocharts.markdown

 - **same boost level** (either naturally aspirated/no turbo (0 boost) or most common, e.g. 20 psi - more boost means more power)
 - **similar displacement** higher displacement means more power.
 Filter by similar ranges, e.g. [3.0, 3.1] or [3.5, 3.7].

+On the topic of displacement, the range of 3.0 to 3.3 liters was chosen arbitrarily based on inspection of the data.
+The data set concerns a family of mechanically similar models - if the input data were of different cars, you might want a tighter range, say [3.0-3.05] liters, for a more stringent comparison.

 ...then group by the fuel type.
 For each group, find the ratio of total power over fuel cost per gallon.
 The highest ratio will be the most powerful fuel per dollar.
 ```python
 gas_prices = {